ryanef/terraform-aws-vpc/README.md

 For routing, there is a public route table that points to an `Internet Gateway` with a `0.0.0.0/0` CIDR block.
 The private route table is the VPC's default route table which is private by default.

+### INTERNET ACCESS

+By default an Internet Gateway is created so anything you create in a public subnet will be able to reach that through settings in the route table.

+`NAT Gateway` is optional and remember there is a charge if not on free tier.
+You can enable NAT at the `use_nat_gateway` option in *variables.tf* which will also create an Elastic IP.

+`VPC Endpoints` are optional and can be changed at `use_nat_gateway` in the *variables.tf* file as well.
+You will have to specify [Endpoint policies(AWS Docs)](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-access.html#default-endpoint-policy) manually because the default grants full access.
+Documentation shows the default endpoint policy and examples.

+A VPC Endpoint can either be a `Gateway Endpoint` or `Interface Endpoint` you can see an example in the bottom of *variables.tf*.
+Also keep in mind VPC Endpoints can cost money like NAT Gatway.
+Both are options for getting internet traffic to a private resource.

 ## Changing Defaults

 Most defaults can be changed in `variables.tf`